Webster Groves, Missouri: History

 Webster Groves is approximately 2 mi west of the St. Louis city limits, and 10 mi southwest of downtown St. Louis, in an area known to fur trappers and Missouri, Osage and Dakota indigenous people, until 1802, as the Dry Ridge.
 In the early 19th century, this region, once a part of the Louisiana Territory, was changing from Spanish to French ownership, and a system of land grants was inaugurated to promote immigration.
 During the early period of Spanish rule, officials gave land to settlers as a check against the English.

 As part of this program, in 1802, Grégoire Sarpy was granted 6002 acre by Charles de Hault Delassus, the last Spanish lieutenant governor of the Illinois Country.
 The land grant covered the major area now known as Webster Groves.

 Webster Groves' location on the Pacific Railroad line led to its development as a suburb.
-In the late 19th century, overcrowding, congestion, and unhealthy conditions in St. Louis prompted urban residents to leave the city for quieter, safer surroundings.
 In 1892 the developers of Webster Park, an early housing subdivision, promoted the new community as the "Queen of the Suburbs", offering residents superb housing options in a country-like atmosphere, as well as a swift commute to downtown St. Louis jobs.
 The first public school in the community was Douglass Elementary School, founded as a separate but equal school for African-American children in the post-Civil War black community in North Webster.
 In the 1920s, the school grew into Douglass High School, the only high school in St. Louis County for black students.
 The school operated until 1956, when the U.S. Supreme Court required desegregation.

 As a suburban municipality, Webster Groves has its origins as five separate communities along adjacent railroad lines.
 Webster, Old Orchard, Webster Park, Tuxedo Park, and Selma merged in 1896 to implement public services and develop a unified city government.
 Since then, Webster Groves' tree-lined streets and abundance of single family homes have continued to attract people to the area as a "great place to live, work and play", not solely for the wealthy commuter suburb that early developers envisioned but for families that cut across all socioeconomic lines.
 The geographic and economic diversity of Webster Groves is evident in its variety of neighborhoods.